-We arbitrarily determined the price of the Shares to be sold pursuant to this prospectus, and such price may not reflect the actual market price for the securities.
+We arbitrarily determined the price of the Units to be sold pursuant to this prospectus, and such price may not reflect the actual market price for the securities.

-The initial offering price of \$1.00 per Share offered pursuant to this prospectus was determined by us arbitrarily.
+The initial offering price of \$1.00 per Unit (including the price of each of the common stock and warrant comprising the Unit) offered pursuant to this prospectus was determined by us arbitrarily.
 The price is not based on our financial condition and prospects, market prices of similar securities of comparable publicly traded companies, certain financial and operating information of companies engaged in similar activities to ours, or general conditions of the securities market.
 The price may not be indicative of the market price, if any, for the common stock in the trading market after this Offering.
 The market price of the securities offered herein, if any, may decline below the initial public offering price.
 Worldwide capital markets have experienced extreme price and volume fluctuations in recent years and smaller companies, particularly emerging companies, are most vulnerable.
 In the past, securities class action litigation has often been instituted against various companies following periods of volatility in the market price of their securities.
 If instituted against us, regardless of the outcome, such litigation would result in substantial costs and a diversion of management's attention and resources, which would increase our operating expenses and affect our financial condition and business operations.